 Choose a Payment Gateway

 Research and select a payment gateway that suits your business needs.
 Consider the options presented above.
-Ensure that the payment gateway you choose supports transactions in the countries and states where you plan to operate your online store or marketplace.
+Ensure that the payment gateway you choose supports online transactions in the countries and states where you plan to operate your online store or marketplace.

 Set Up a Merchant Account